stephaneVercouillieBMID/slate/source/index.html.md

 This HTTPS URL must be communicated to us, during the partner on-boarding.<br>
 This HTTPS URL must be protected using a valid certificates chain starting from a Root CA trusted by our backend.

-During onboarding, we can check that we have all the required certificates to establish the trust.
+During on-boarding, we can check that we have all the required certificates to establish the trust.<br>
 So, on the HTTPS protocol level, the connections must be secured using trusted Root CA (not self-signed).
 In contrary, the key pairs used for signing and/or encrypting the OIDC JWT tokens can be self-signed.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxODcxNDE5NiwtNDM1NzY2ODQ2LC05Nj
+eyJoaXN0b3J5IjpbLTE2MzU2NjM0MjUsLTQzNTc2Njg0NiwtOT
-EyMjcwMzJdfQ==
+YxMjI3MDMyXX0=
 -->